zachvalenta/docker-flask/README.md

 # overview

-The bare bones for a Dockerized Flask app.
+The bare bones to Dockerize Flask.

 ## why does this exist?